What is the application for admission process?

 What makes a strong candidate?

-- Solid understanding of free-market principles.
+- An understanding of and interest in free-market principles.

 - Commitment to limited government and the advancement of individual liberty.

-- A solid academic record.
+- Solid academic record.

 - Desire to become a better and more equipped professional.